Where to exchange my money? What is the exchange rate in Iran? What is Iran’s currency?

 2. other way is using Travel Debit Cards.
 With this card you pay for the card and the money in it which is loaded based on the market rate.

-How to use metro (way) from IKA airport to the city of Tehran?
+How to use metro (subway) from IKA airport to the city of Tehran?

 Many of travelers ask how to use metro to get city of Tehran from IKA airport, here it is:

-The IKA Airport’s metro (way) station is located right opposite the airport, accessible via a pedestrian tunnel.
-Keep it in your mind the way train are working from 6:10 am to 8:10 pm and they transfer passengers every 80 minutes.
+The IKA Airport’s metro (subway) station is located right opposite the airport, accessible via a pedestrian tunnel.
+Keep it in your mind the trains are scheduled from 6:10 am to 8:10 pm and they transfer passengers every 80 minutes.
 But since most the arrival flights got landed during nights, using metro is not available and also not suggested.

 From Tehran city to IKA airport?

 First, from all the metro stations in Tehran, you need to get “Shahed-Bagher Shahr” metro station (Line 1) where there are trains to the airport every 80 minutes from 7:15 am to 7:15 pm.
-The ticket price is 7500 Toman.
-From here (Shahed station) you need to change the train in the next station (Namayeshgah Shahr e Aftab) and then after about 20 minutes you will get at the airport.
+The ticket price is 90,000 Rial.
+From here (Shahed station) you need to change the train in the next station (Namayeshgah Shahr e Aftab) and then after about 20 minutes you will get to the airport.

-During the night after 7:15 pm to 9 pm there is taxi and bus line from Shahed station to the airport.
-The taxi price (a shared taxi) is 6500 Toman and the bus price is 2500 Toman.
+In the evenings, from 7:15 pm to 9 pm, there are taxi and bus that takes you from Shahed station to the airport.
+The taxi cost (a shared taxi) is 6500 Toman and the bus price is 2500 Toman.
 (Rial or Toman?)

-After 9 pm we suggest you using online taxi Snapp or Tap30.
+After 9 pm we suggest you using online taxi Snapp or TAPSI.

 False beliefs about Iran dress code: